SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Fluttershy held the purple strip up to the skirt, aligning it.
 "Can you hold this?"
 Fluttershy asked.

-Pinkie held it as Fluttershy pinned it with a safely pin.
+Pinkie held it as Fluttershy pinned it with a safety pin.

-"Every time I add a pin, move a few inches along and I'll pin it again," Fluttershy explained.
+"Every time I add a pin, move a few inches along, and I'll pin it again," Fluttershy explained.

 They worked together slowly getting the purple trim held in place, occasionally stopping to cut more purple fabric.

 "There," Fluttershy said as they finished.
-"Now it's held in place we can sew it on."
+"Now it's held in place, we can sew it on."

 Fluttershy looked at Pinkie.
 "Do you have a sewing needle and thread?"